 -

-A self-contained vehicle must meet the Caravan Self Containment standard.
+A self-contained vehicle must meet the Caravan Self Containment standard and be a Certified self-containment vehicle.
 You’ll need to be able to live in the vehicle for three days without getting more water or dumping waste.
 It must have:

 -